openshift/oc-mirror/docs/usage.md

 `oc-mirror --config imageset-config.yaml --dir test-create file://archives`

-> **WARNING**: Depending on the configuration file used, this process may download multiple-hundreds of gigabytes of data.
+> **WARNING**: Depending on the configuration file used, this process may download multiple hundreds of gigabytes of data.
 This may take quite a while.
 Use the optional `log-level=debug` command line flag for more verbose output to track command execution.

 **Note:** After `oc-mirror` has finished, an imageset named mirror_seq1_000000.tar will have been created and available in your specified directory.
 Use this file with `oc-mirror` to mirror the imageset to a disconnected registry: